olugbeminiyi2000/portfolio-website/README.md

 ## Web Infrastructure

-This portfolio is hosted on a custom web infrastructure built by the developer.
+This portfolio is hosted on a custom web infrastructure built by the me.
 The setup includes load balancing, SSL termination, web servers, and firewall configurations.

 ### Load Balancer (HAProxy)